 These are all illusions.
 They are the constructs of the mind.
 There is actually nothing to fear.

 This is why in my meditations, at the beginning portion, I always set up protective energy fields.
-I guide my students, and in the meditation videos, to bring in the Divine White Light to surround your self.
+I guide my students, and in the meditation videos, to bring in the Divine Love energy to surround your self.
 This is for protection.

 There are times when I meditate, and I feel fresh after the session.
 And that is awesome when I need to be alert.
 But it is not good when I meditate at night, and I am wide awake after meditating.